nesun3/ci-cd-sap-cloud-integration/README.md

 Designed with ease-of-use in mind, making it simple and straightforward to begin without the need for any additional external tools or specialized knowledge.
 It is designed entirely around the core building blocks and artifacts of SAP Cloud Integration, without even relying on native Git, a prerequisite for most CI/CD and DevOps tools.

-A write-up about this project can be found here:
+A write-up about this project can be found here: [SAP Blog - To be updated once published]

 ![General architecture](https://github.com/nesun3/ci-cd-sap-cloud-integration/blob/main/docs/images/General%20architecture.png)
 ## Requirements